The Printable Guide on this webpage gives you the most important things

 Suggested books to buy at home before you go:

-Maui Revealed by Andrew Doughty and Harriett Friedman (fifth edition, 2010) has details and sights that I didn’t know about, even though I have been to Maui over 30 times.
+Maui Revealed by Andrew Doughty and Harriett Friedman (sixth edition, 2013) has details and sights that I didn’t know about, even though I have been to Maui over 30 times.
 Good photos, good maps, good directions, good index.
 If it’s not in your bookstore, you can order it on the web from Amazon.com with the clickable link from the Books page of this Maui web site at www.mauihawaii.org/mauibooks.htm

 Driving and Discovering Hawaii: Maui and Molokai by Richard Sullivan (Montgomery Ewing Publishers, 2007) has beautiful photos and good maps, to help you drive around to all the best sights on Maui.
 If it’s not in your bookstore, you can order it on the web from Amazon.com with the clickable link from the Books page of this Maui web site at www.mauihawaii.org/mauibooks.htm

-For information about the other Hawaiian islands, as well as Maui, I suggest Eyewitness Travel Guides Hawaii (published by DK) for loads of info & maps and color pictures throughout the Hawaiian islands.
+For information about the other Hawaiian islands, as well as Maui, I suggest Eyewitness Travel Guide Hawaii (published by DK) for loads of info & maps and color pictures throughout the Hawaiian islands.
 This too can be ordered online from Amazon with the clickable link from the Books page of this Maui web site at www.mauihawaii.org/mauibooks.htm.

 UPDATES TO THIS INFORMATION ABOUT MAUI: